 tools, resources, and support they need to lead a healthier lifestyle.

 Dimensions of Wellness

-The Wellness Program is based on the following five different aspects of wellness:
+The Wellness Program is based on the following seven different aspects of wellness:

 - Physical: Physical wellness is the health of your body, including diet and exercise.
 Are